Pharmaceutical chemistry, Dublin University, Trinity College, Ireland

 Khairi M.S.
 Fahelelbom (2008), Analysis of Certain Tetracycline and Oxytetracycline through Charge Transfer Complexation.
 American J of Pharmacology and Toxicology 3(3): 212-218.

-Orientation to pharmacy, pharmaceutical analytical chemistry and Introtoduction to professional practice experiences.
+Orientation to pharmacy, pharmaceutical analytical chemistry, Introtoduction to professional practice experiences and industrial pharmacy training

 - Member of the International Pharm.
 Federation (FIP).

 - Member of the Permanent Editorial Board of Arab Pharmacopoeia.

 Quality Attributes and In Vitro Bioequivalence of Different Brands of Amoxicillin Trihydrate Tablets